UnaiM/OpenFramingIO/framing_management.md

 3. This node allows the user to “eat out” or recover rows of pixels on each edge separately.
 This deforms the image ever so slightly, which is desired in this case, as we’ve had to do so before, while trying to match the Editorial offlines.

-Processing
+Evaluation
 ----------

 Results can be obtained once the _Rules_ an image corresponds to, and the _Output_ the user is requesting, are determined.

+### Image processing

 Every transformation defined in the graph, is always achievable by the following chain of operations in a linear* colour space:

 1. (Optimisation) Discard pixels that don’t contribute to the final result.
 2. (Depending on _Settings > Log Space)_ Convert to generic* base-2 logarithmic space.